taboca/3D-OBJ-to-JME-TerrainBlock-converter-/readme.txt

            };

-If you want to make sure the size of the array you can change the parse.py code and let it pring the II and JJ values
+If you want to make sure the size of the array you can change the parse.py code and let it pring the II and JJ values.
+JME terrainBlock will only work if it is equal numbers of cols and rows.
+Good luck or write to me mgalli @ mgalli dot com